 Another factor in reducing time horizons is legal instability.
 This was my first concern when the lockdowns began 26 months ago.
 Why would anyone start a business if governments can just shut it down on a whim?
 Why plan for the future when that future can be wrecked by the stroke of a pen?

-Many people had assumed that this new path would be short-lived.
+Many people had assumed that this new path would be short lived.
 Surely the politicians would wise up and stop the madness.
 Surely!
 Tragically, it got worse and worse.
 The spending and printing began and ramped up over time.
 It was a perfect storm of sheer madness, and now we are paying the highest possible price.

 The Hinge of History

 We need to speak frankly about what’s happening to the global economy.
 It’s not just about supply chain breakages.
 Those can be repaired.
 It’s not just about inflation affecting every country.
-We are living amidst a fundamental upheaval in the whole world.
+We are living amidst a fundamental upheaval of the whole world.